 Swap to Engineering design or Manufacturing or go back to all job sectors

-Cycle mechanics build, repair and service all kinds of bikes.
+Cycle mechanics build, repair and service all kinds of bikes, e-bikes and e-scooters.

-You could work: evenings / weekends; on shifts
+You could work: evenings / weekends / bank holidays; on a rota

 You may need to wear protective clothing.

-You could work in a workshop or at a store.
+You could work at a store or in a workshop.

 You can get into this job through: